memery1446/DexAggregator/README.md

    - src/contracts/contractAddresses.js
    - src/components/SwapCard.js

+4. Import TK1 and TK2 into your metamask wallet.
+You can pull the token contract addresses from scripts or the deployment terminal.

-4. Deploy Frontend on Sepolia
+5. Deploy Frontend on Sepolia
    Use [Vercel](https://vercel.com/) or similar provider (free tier is sufficient)